 Using a pencil, lightly sketch on printed storyboard and draw out the plan for the shots you have in mind.
 Feel free to add notes below each frame, for instance “Opening shot, actor walks up to camera.”
 With pencil, you can adjust the shots as you work through your script.

-How Long Does is it to Make an Educational Video?
+How Long Does is it to Make Video?

-- Week 3 Assignment: Shoot, Edit and Upload the Video
+- Fourth Week's Assignment: Review, Re-Edit and Upload the Video

-When first assigning a video production to a class, the first step is to have the class complete the creative brief and submit it to the instructor for feedback.
+When first assigning an educational video assignment to a class, the first step is to have the room individually (or in groups) complete the creative brief and submit it to the instructor for feedback.
 When the teacher gives back the creative brief with feedback, next, the storyboard and script should be created.
 Again these are submitted to the teacher for feedback.
 When these are all complete – creative brief, script and storyboard, the video is ready to be filmed.

 Tips for Students: Get as much feedback as possible!
 When you have your instructor read through your creative brief, script and storyboard, they'll make notes and have questions that are there for a reason.
 If they cannot easily understand the concepts of what you've written down, then it's likely that your video won't make sense either.
 This feedback is helpful as it will help clarify the end video.